-If all of the taxable FUTA wages you paid were excluded from state unemployment tax, multiply line 7 by .054 and enter the result on line 9.
+If all of the taxable FUTA wages you paid were excluded from state unemployment tax, multiply line 7 by 0.054 and enter the result on line 9.

 line 7

-x .054
+х 0.05 4

 line 9

-If you were not required to pay state unemployment tax because all of the wages you paid were excluded from state unemployment tax, you must pay FUTA tax at the 6.0% (.060) rate.
-For example, if your state unemployment tax law excludes wages paid to corporate officers or employees in specific occupations, and the only wages you paid were to corporate officers or employees in those specific occupations, you must pay FUTA tax on those wages at the full FUTA rate of 6.0% (.060).
+If you weren't required to pay state unemployment tax because all of the wages you paid were excluded from state unemployment tax, you must pay FUTA tax at the 6.0% (0.060) rate.
+For example, if your state unemployment tax law excludes wages paid to corporate officers or employees in specific occupations, and the only wages you paid were to corporate officers or employees in those specific occupations, you must pay FUTA tax on those wages at the full FUTA rate of 6.0% (0.060).
 When you figured the FUTA tax before adjustments on line 8, it was based on the maximum allowable credit (5.4%) for state unemployment tax payments.
-Because you did not pay state unemployment tax, you do not have a credit and must figure this adjustment.
+Because you didn't pay state unemployment tax, you don't have a credit and must figure this adjustment.

-If line 9 applies to you, lines 10 and 11 do not apply to you.
+If line 9 applies to you, lines 10 and 11 don't apply to you.
 Therefore, leave lines 10 and 11 blank.
-Do not fill out the worksheet in these instructions.
-Complete Schedule A (Form 940) only if you are a multi-state employer.
+Don't fill out the worksheet in these instructions.
+Complete Schedule A (Form 940) only if you're a multi-state employer.

-10. If SOME of the Taxable FUTA Wages You Paid Were Excluded From State Unemployment Tax, or You Paid any State Unemployment Tax Late...
+10. If SOME of the Taxable FUTA Wages You Paid Were Excluded From State Unemployment Tax, or You Paid any State Unemployment Tax Late . . .

-You must fill out the worksheet on the next page if:

-- Some of the taxable FUTA wages you paid were excluded from state unemployment, or - Any of your payments of state unemployment tax were late.
+You must fill out the worksheet on the next page if: • Some of the taxable FUTA wages you paid were excluded from state unemployment tax, or • Any of your payments of state unemployment tax we

+• Any of your payments of state unemployment tax were late.

 The worksheet takes you step by step through the process of figuring your credit.
-You'll find an example of how to use it.
-Do not complete the worksheet if line 9 applied to you (see instructions above).
+At the end of the worksheet you'll find an example of how to use it.
+Don't complete the worksheet if line 9 applied to you (see the instructions for line 9, earlier).